Concord Law School Tour

 Each Concord course is organized in a series of units called modules.
 Modules function as an interactive syllabus, providing access to assignments and organizing your studies.
 The platform keeps track of your progress through each module.

 Each course is organized around 15 modules designed to span a 24-week term.
-That means you will want to complete the modules at an average pace of one module each 11 days—although we know that with your busy lives, sometimes you may fall a little behind or work ahead, depending on what else you have going on.
+That means you will want to complete the modules at an average pace of one module every 10 days—although we know that with your busy lives, sometimes you may fall a little behind or work ahead, depending on what else you have going on.
 You will generally take four courses per term, and you should expect to spend at least 25 hours per week on average on your studies.

 You will be assigned readings from some of the same textbooks used in most law schools throughout the country.
 But you will have access to much more than that.